GreatAloha/SlingShooterExtreme/README.md

 Shooter works with Point and Click, no dragging necessary.
 Hold the left mouse button to see the aim path of the projectile.
-Future adjuments to projectiles and MORE LEVEL planned.
+Future adjuments to add MORE PROJECTILES and MORE LEVEL planned.